patoarvizu/hashiconf-demo/README.md

 First, let's encrypt a different secret for this second app, following similar steps as above, just make the text something else, e.g. `echo Hey, this is another secret! | aws kms encrypt --key-id alias/<my-alias> --plaintext fileb:///dev/stdin`.
 The rest of the steps should be the same, except you'll modify `demo-app/another-demo-app-secret.yaml` instead.
 Run `kubectl apply -f demo-app/another-demo-app-secret.yaml`.

 Now let's deploy this second application.
 Run `kubectl apply -f demo-app/another-demo-app.yaml`, give it a few seconds, then run `kubectl get pods` to check that both services are running successfully, and also check that the new policy was added by running `kubectl -n vault get vault vault -o json | jq -r '.spec.externalConfig.policies`.
-Now, run `curl localhost:8081/hello` and you should get `Hey, this is another secret!`, or whatever string you encrypted for this second app.
-(Remember that if you get `I can't read that secret :(`, you might need to wait a little longer for the policies to sync up.)
+Wait about a minute to allow the `vault-operator` to catch up, then run `curl localhost:8081/hello` and you should get `Hey, this is another secret!`, (or the string you encrypted for this second app above).
+Remember that if you get `I can't read that secret :(`, you might need to wait a little longer for the policies to sync up.

 ## Change things up